 The neighbors in the Fort Jefferson neighborhood in Key West are low income, making it among the lowest income neighborhoods in America.
 NeighborhoodScout's research shows that this neighborhood has an income lower than 100.0% of U.S. neighborhoods.
 In addition, 0.0% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 100.0% of America's neighborhoods.

-In the Fort Jefferson neighborhood, 100.0% of the working population is employed in farming, forestry, or commercial fishing.
+In the Fort Jefferson neighborhood, 50.0% of the working population is employed in farming, forestry, or commercial fishing.
+The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 50.0% of the residents employed.

-The most common language spoken in the Fort Jefferson neighborhood is Spanish, spoken by 50.0% of households.
-Some people also speak English (50.0%).
+The most common language spoken in the Fort Jefferson neighborhood is English, spoken by 66.7% of households.
+Some people also speak Spanish (33.3%).